 Why Microsoft Fabric – An umbrella?

-Microsoft Fabric is a combination of three existing Microsoft products Power BI, Azure Data Factory and Azure synapse.
+Microsoft Fabric is a combination of three existing products Power BI, Azure Data Factory and Azure synapse.
 Its acts as an umbrella for all data analytics services from Microsoft that integrates various data technologies and tools into a single solution.

 Fabric offers a single data repository, or data lake, accessible to data engineers, analysts, scientists, and business users without data duplication.
 Integrated within the Fabric service, it establishes a centralized space to store all organizational data, facilitating the operation of various experiences within a unified location.